Federal Programs

 Title I

 Title I, the cornerstone of the No Child Left Behind Act, is a federally-funded program which provides assistance to targeted schools.
-Currently five preschool classrooms, five elementary schools, four middle schools and one high school in Edgecombe County receive funding to provide services to ensure student success.
+Currently five preschool classrooms, five elementary schools, one K-8 school, three middle schools and two high schools in Edgecombe County receive funding to provide services to ensure student success.

 Parental engagement is a critical component of the Title I program.
 The school and family both agree, through a compact, to support the learning of children.
 Ask your child's school how you can be involved.